 I think more slowly than most people I work with, and I require the time to contemplate things.
 Once I have allowed myself that time, I can think as clearly as others.

 I wouldn’t have survived today without a certain flexibility and ability to change some of the plans as we went.
-When I direct my learning I become responsible for it.

 I love collaborating.
 It is great to learn with others and to throw ideas around was very refreshing and reassured me that I am on the right track.